pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"continue-in-finally"+OR+"E0116")

 ### [E0117](#E0117) (nonlocal-without-binding)<a name="E0117"></a>
-nonlocal name %s found without binding
+nonlocal name %s found without binding.

 Emitted when a nonlocal variable does not have an attached name somewhere in the parent scopes This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**